Helping households manage food waste (Best Presentation)

 • Would have to take into consideration other storage methods, like open spaces (e.g. kitchen counter or island) for fruits etc.

-How does our refined design concept fare with users?
+How does our design concept fare with users?

 Cutouts for the paper prototype